afafos/yandex_search_application/README.md

 ## Configuration

 Before running the application, you need to obtain a Yandex Maps API key.
-You can get one by following the instructions on the Yandex Maps API documentation https://yandex.com/dev/maps/jsapi/doc/2.1/quick-start/index.html
+You can get one by following the instructions on the Yandex Maps API documentation: https://yandex.com/dev/maps/jsapi/doc/2.1/quick-start/index.html

 Once you have the API key, create a file named `api.py` in the project directory and define your key like this: